spacegraphcats/spacegraphcats/doc/02-spacegraphcats-use-cases.md

 In the example below, we identify antibiotic resistance genes in time series human stool metagenomes using [GROOT](https://github.com/will-rowe/groot), and then use the identified genes as spacegraphcats queries.
 Using this method, we can see how the context of antibiotic resistance genes changes over time.

-The dataset used below if a time series from a single individual with Crohn's disease, sequenced by the [Integrative Human Microbiome Project (iHMP)](https://ibdmdb.org/).
+The dataset used below is a time series from a single individual with Crohn's disease, sequenced by the [Integrative Human Microbiome Project (iHMP)](https://ibdmdb.org/).
 The stool microbiome from this individual was sequenced at 12 different timepoints over 37 weeks, and the individual was on antibiotics at various times during the that timeframe.

 ![](https://i.imgur.com/H7JiYvr.png) *Times of sequencing and antibiotic exposure for individual H4017 from the Integrative Human Microbiome Project.*